 Centrifugal Compressors for Air Separation Units

-While air may be free, the air separation process is not.
-Producing industrial gases requires a great deal of energy, making the need for an efficient compressed air system critical to plant success.
+Producing industrial gases requires a great deal of energy, making the need for an efficient compressed air or nitrogen system critical to plant success.

 To produce industrial gases such as purified nitrogen or oxygen, atmospheric air is compressed, cooled, and separated in a distillation column or cold box.
-Once cryogenic separation is complete, the gases are used in other processes or compressed for storage and/or transportation.
+Once the cryogenic separation is complete, the gases are used in other processes or compressed for storage and transportation.

-The gases produced during this process can be used in a variety of areas including the production of chemicals and petrochemicals, liquefaction of natural gas (LNG), clean dry air for electronics manufacturing, production of synthetic liquid fuel from coal (CTL) or natural gas (GTL), integrated gasification combined cycle (IGCC) power plants or liquefaction of nitrogen for distribution.
-As a key component of the separation process, compressed air systems at air separation plants must be reliable and energy efficient to maintain low operating costs.
+The gases produced during this process can be used in various areas, including producing chemicals and petrochemicals, liquefaction of natural gas (LNG), clean, dry air for electronics manufacturing, and liquefaction of nitrogen for distribution.
+As a key component of the separation process, reliable and energy-efficient air and nitrogen compressors are crucial to maintaining low operating costs.

 FS-Elliotts comprehensive product portfolio and engineering capabilities provide competitive solutions for highly customized as well as standard projects.

 With a global presence of 250+ air separation installations worldwide, our compressors are customized for efficiency and tailored to your needs.
 We prioritize superior life-cycle cost benefits, ensuring a quick ROI.
 FS-Elliott standardized packaging reduces lead times, meeting ASU customer demands and site-specific needs.